-The City is a lessor for noncancellable leases of property and equipment.
-The City recognizes a lease receivable and deferred inflow of resources at the beginning of the lease term.
+The City is a lessor for noncancellable leases of equipment.
+The City recognizes a lease receivable and deferred inflow of resources at the beginning of the lease term in the government-wide and governmental fund financial statements.
 In general, the lease receivable and deferred inflows of resources are measured at the present value of the lease payments expected to be received during the lease term.
 The City remeasures the lease receivables at subsequent financial reporting dates if one or more of the following changes have occurred at or before the financial reporting date: change in lease term; change in the interest rate the lessor charges the lessee; and/or change in future contingency lease payments to fixed payments for the remainder of the lease.